-The supposed "dangers of low carb diets" and especially those associated with ketogenic diets are propagated by dietitians and physicians who haven't familarized themselves with the details of how a low carb, ketogenic diet actually works.
-There are side effects, but most of the articles that I read on the supposed dangers are full of myths and outright lies.
+The most common myths on the dangers of low carb diets and especially those associated with ketogenic diets are usually propagated by health professionals who haven't familiarized themselves with the details of how a low-carb, ketogenic diet actually works.

-Then there are the "scientific studies."
-The unfavorable studies done on low carb diets suffer from a misguided definition and an incorrect application of a true low carb, ketogenic diet.
+Then there are the "scientific studies"on the dangers of low carb diets.
+These unfavorable studies done on low-carb diets suffer from a misguided definition and an incorrect application of a true low-carb, ketogenic diet.

 On a 2000 calorie diet plan, 40% of calories would work out to be an intake of about 200 carbs.
-In my book, and I would dare say in any experienced low carber's book, 200 carbs per day is a not low carb - it's a moderate to high carb intake.
+In my book, and I would dare say that in ANY experienced low carber's book, 200 carbs per day is a not low-carb - it's a moderate to high carb intake.

 A true low carb, ketogenic diet is one in which the percentage of calories from carbohydrates is closer to 5-10%.
 On a 2000 calorie diet, this would work out to about 25 - 50 carbs per day.